MechanicalRock/mechanicalrock.github.io/_posts/2020-04-08-serverless-express-dashboards.md

 Here I have created a new namespace ("simple-node-api"), and added a property to record the request identifier.

 OK, great.
 Now we need to record a metric.
 For the purposes of demonstration, I'll record the time taken for the authorization middleware to make pass/fail decision.
 I'm obviously already getting that from X-Ray, but this is purely for demonstration purposes.
-The middlware now looks like this...
+The middleware now looks like this...

 ```javascript
 app.use((req, res, next) => {